nycmeshnet/docs/content/intro/glossary.md

 -->
 **Antenna**: Antenna, router and radio are often confused- [see our FAQ](https://www.nycmesh.net/faq#defrouter)
 **AP**: a wifi Access Point
-**ASN**: Autonomous System Number that identifies your network on BGP for [peering](../../networking/peering/).
+**ARIN** American Registry for Internet Numbers- where you get your ASN **ASN**: Autonomous System Number that identifies your network on BGP for [peering](../../networking/peering/).
 Our  number is [AS395853](https://www.peeringdb.com/asn/395853)
-**Backhaul**: very high bandwidth connections, often point to point.
+**Backhaul**: very high bandwidth connections, usually point to point.
 [**BGP**](../../networking/bgp/): This is the routing protocol of the Internet.
-We use it extensively to mesh our network and connect at an IXP
+We use it extensively to mesh our network and to connect at an IXP
 **BMX6**: An ad-hoc mesh protocol we use.
 (BatMan eXperimental 6)
 **BuB**: “Bottom up Broadband” The beneficiaries of the networks actively participate in the planning, deployment and maintenance tasks.
 **Captive portal**: a web page that is shown before connecting to the Internet normally